amr080/docs-template/docs/user/xft-pools/pool-valuation/index.md

 Depending on the asset class, there may be different approaches to valuing an asset or pool of assets.
 For assets with a public liquid secondary market, such as stocks, bonds, or most fungible crypto tokens, values are usually approximated through available market prices.

-Determining the value of illiquid assets common in private credit, which are mostly financed through the Centrifuge protocol, is more difficult because, by definition, there isn't a liquid secondary market to determine the value.
+Determining the value of illiquid assets common in private credit, which are mostly financed through the XFT protocol, is more difficult because, by definition, there isn't a liquid secondary market to determine the value.

 In such cases, the valuation methodology is often based on a fair value approach utilizing a financial model ("marked to model").
 This can involve valuing the present value of future cash flows expected to be received based on these financings, using the discounted cash flow (DCF) method.
 Another approach may be "marking at par," in which the value of the outstanding debt is simply based on the amount owed.